 Khaki Campbells.
-Khaki Campbell ducks are usually bred for their quality eggs.
-But these ducks are enjoyed for their meat as well.
+Theseducks are usually bred for their quality eggs but are enjoyed for their meat as well.

 Muscovy ducks.
 Muscovy ducks are closely related to geese.
 Their meat is celebrated in France and often compared to beef as it is lean and red.

 Indian Runners.
 These ducks are famous for their egg-laying abilities.
-Indian Runners are also known to have a good flavored, lean meat.
+Indian Runners are also known for their flavorful and lean meat.

 Pekin ducks.
 Pekin duck should not be confused with the dish called Peking duck.
 Pekin duck is popular poultry for commercial production because the breed grows fast.
 Pekin ducks were originally bred in China.
 They are savored for their tender and juicy meat.

 Duck migration seasons.
 Duck is usually available from May to September in northern regions.
-Duck can be an important source of nutrients.
-So people who live in northern regions may choose to freeze the meat so that they can eat it during the winter.
+Ducks can be an important source of nutrients.
+So, people who live in northern regions may choose to freeze the meat so that they can eat it during the winter.

 Eating duck poultry.
 Duck meat can be enjoyed cooked or dried.
-It is commonly thought of as fatty meat.
-But store-bought duck is often lower in fat than its poultry cousin the chicken.
+While it's often considered fatty, store-bought duck is usually lower in fat than its poultry cousin, chicken.

 Cuts of duck meat.
 Popular cuts of duck are the breast and legs.
 Duck poultry is generally known to be moist and rather dark meat.
 Yet the breast meat is lighter and tastes milder than meat from the thighs and legs.